Minimize

 How does Overall Equipment Effectiveness operate?

 A lot of formulas, systems, and metrics used to improve the manufacturing process can be found on the market these days.
 However, only Overall Equipment Effectiveness correctly reduces complex production problems into simple steps which are easy to follow with regards to the handling of information and data.
-By using basic measurements, the Overall Equipment Effectiveness tool helps you to improve different processes.
+By using basic measurements, this tool helps you to improve different processes.

 What are the Components of an Overall Equipment Effectiveness Calculation?